logo

 Since April of 2006 I take photos exclusively digitally.

-I (mainly) use a Nikon D200 digital SLR camera, which is a great tool (though I have to say that waiting for the camera forever was quite annoying - the camera was announced for November 2005, I ordered it January 2006 and finally received it in April 2006!).
+From 2006 - 2011 I (mainly) used a Nikon D200 digital SLR camera, which is a great tool (though I have to say that waiting for the camera forever was quite annoying - the camera was announced for November 2005, I ordered it January 2006 and finally received it in April 2006!).
 I have enlarged the images from its 10Mpixel sensor up to 40x60cm.
 No problems!

 My "shift" to digital photography from analog (which I used exclusively until mid of 2002) was quite smooth I guess.